dustinpfister/blog_posts/_posts/js-function-one-to-one.md

 layout: post
 categories: js
 id: 922
-updated: 2021-07-31 09:32:21
+updated: 2021-07-31 10:37:54
-version: 1.1
+version: 1.2
 ---

 This wraps up this week on writing more about writing [functions in javaScript](/2019/12/26/js-function/), much of which had to do with writing functions in general actually.
-One post that I wrote recently was on the topic of monotonic functions, however there is one general type of monotonic function that stands out for me and that is a strictly increasing monotonic function.
+One post that I wrote recently was on the topic of [monotonic functions](/2021/07/26/js-function-monotonic/), however there is one general type of monotonic function that stands out for me and that is a strictly increasing monotonic function.

 <!-- more -->